sayatodev/zincon/README.md

 ## Features

-- Extract a skeleton zip and initialise a working directory.
+- Extract a skeleton zip and initialize a working directory.
 - Create a submission ZIP in one command.
 - Run all test cases and show diff locally.